-Below is an image that we took off of MyRadar that shows the storm that raced across the northern en
+Below is an image that we took off of MyRadar that shows the storm that raced across the northern end of Lake Okeechobee.

 We have just had a pretty major storm hit us at the weigh-in site.